oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 Everything can be accessed from the device-level.
 In some cases, software might want to limit settings to the sub-device level e.g. setting different frequencies on each sub-device.

+Note that RAS is available per sub-device.
+However, diagnostics can only be performed at the device level - providing an SMI handle for a sub-device will return an error.